 Ms. Billes is President and a director of Albikin Management Inc., an investment holding company.
-She is Chairman of Canadian Tire Jumpstart Charities.
 Ms. Billes is the daughter of the Company's co-founder, A.J.
 Billes, and has beneficially owned or controlled a majority of the Common Shares of CTC since 1997.
-She is also a director of Tire 'N' Me Pty.
-Ltd. and is Honourary Consul Emeritus for the Republic of Chile, Southern Alberta Region.
+She is also the founder and Chairman Emeritus of Canadian Tire Jumpstart Charities, a director of Tire 'N' Me Pty.
+Ltd. and Honourary Consul Emeritus for the Republic of Chile, Southern Alberta Region.

 Ms. Billes has served on the boards of several public companies.
 She received an Honorary Doctor of Laws degree from the University of Guelph in 2013 and an Honorary Doctorate of Commerce degree from Ryerson University in 2002.
 Ms. Billes was a member of the Board of Trustees of the Sunnybrook Medical Centre Foundation and the Calgary Women's Emergency Shelter - Endowment Fund Trust.
-She is also a former member of the Board of Directors of the Toronto Organizing Committee for the 2015 Pan American and Parapan American Games as well as a former member of their Human Resources and Governance Committees and has served as a director of Canadian Tire Bank.
+She is also a former member of the Board of Directors of the Toronto Organizing Committee for the 2015 Pan American and Parapan American Games as well as a former member of its Human Resources and Governance Committees and has served as a director of Canadian Tire Bank.